maelstrom-software/maelstrom/doc/book/src/client-specific-concepts.md

 # Client-Specific Concepts

-This chapter conves concepts common to all clients.
+This chapter covers concepts common to all clients.
 It is important to understand these concepts before reading the client-specific chapters.